Looking for the best open-source chatbots? In this blog, you will find top 10 chatbots with their defining features and where to access them. Dig in!

 4. Data privacy

 As a business using data-driven technologies on your website, it’s in your interest to use secure services that safeguard user data and have no loopholes that could put your users’ data at risk of being compromised.
-With open-source chatbots, you have complete control over how your data is processed and used.
+You can control how your data is processed and used with open-source chatbots.
 This helps you let the chatbot help your customers while you have the peace of mind that your user data is in safe hands.

 What makes them different from non-open-source options on the market?